jbrooks036/dotnet_curriculum/27-migrations/Migrations.md

   0. Make any necessary changes to your model
   1. `PM> Add-Migration NameForNewMigration` ('NameForNewMigration' should reflect your new model's changes)
   2. `PM> Update-Database` (apply the newly created migration)
+      * Update database will run the seed data if it doesn’t initialize in the beginning.

 ### To Completely Re-Create Database File
 This "scorched earth" approach may be necessary when all else fails, since Visual Studio has some glitches wrt migrations.